Programming At The Festival

 All weekend long, local chefs will demonstrate their culinary skills, offer samples of their delectable creations and share instructions of how to prepare them in the Meredith Culinary Discovery Pavilion.
 This is a can’t-miss opportunity for anyone who enjoys live cooking demonstrations or is interested in expanding their recipe book.

 Featuring a great mix of local ambassadors and fun activities, the Cultural Discovery Experience offers a virtual trip around the world with workshops, interactive presentations and hands-on activities.
-Each event is designed to expose visitors to authentic cultural experiences here in DSM.
+Each event is designed to expose visitors to authentic cultural experiences here in Greater Des Moines (DSM).
 In past years attendees learned about Taiko Japanese Drumming, created Zen Calligraphy Characters, participated in world trivia with foreign exchange students and met cultural ambassadors wearing traditional attire from other countries.
-The full schedule will be posted in late August.

 The Festival’s Adventure Tents offer children and adults a unique experience to celebrate food from around the world in a way that was understandable, relatable and fun.
 Each Adventure offers a multi-sense learning experience and special program times to further that exploration.

 How does a cocoa bean become a bar of chocolate?
 At the Chocolate Adventure, guests can learn all about chocolate from Beaverdale Confections.
 Hold a cocoa bean and learn about where it’s grown and how it’s turned into delicious chocolate!
 Children are invited to make a chocolate lollipop that they may enjoy at The Festival or save it for later.